 HISTORY OF THE BLAZER

-The blazer's precise origin has been somewhat lost to history; however, the garment can be traced back to a variety of organizations:
+The blazer's precise origin has been lost to history; however, the garment can be traced back to various organizations.

 This look is great for casual social events with friends and family.